Jerry Bruckheimer

-Jerome Leon Bruckheimer (born September 21, 1943) is an American film and television producer.
-He has been active in the genres of action, drama, fantasy, and science fiction.
+Jerome Leonard Bruckheimer (born September 21, 1943) is an American film and television producer.
+He has been active in the genres of action, drama, comedy, fantasy, horror and science fiction.
+After working in advertising out of college, Bruckheimer moved into film production in the 1970s.
+In the 1980s and 1990s, he partnered with fellow producer Don Simpson.
+Bruckheimer and Simpson's partnership continued until Simpson's death in 1996.
+Bruckheimer has produced films including Flashdance, Days of Thunder, The Rock, Crimson Tide, Dangerous Minds, Con Air, Armageddon, Enemy of the State, Pearl Harbor, Black Hawk Down, as well as the Beverly Hills Cop, Top Gun, Bad Boys, Pirates of the Caribbean and National Treasure franchises.

-His films include Flashdance, Top Gun, The Rock, Crimson Tide, Con Air, Armageddon, Enemy of the State, Black Hawk Down, Pearl Harbor, Kangaroo Jack, and the Beverly Hills Cop, Bad Boys, Pirates of the Caribbean, and the National Treasure franchises.
-Many of his films have been co-produced by Paramount and Disney, while many of his television series have been co-produced by Warner Bros. and CBS Studios.
-In July 2003, Bruckheimer was honored by Variety as the first producer in Hollywood history to produce the top two highest-grossing films of a single weekend, Pirates of the Caribbean: The Curse of the Black Pearl and Bad Boys II.
-In 2023, Top Gun: Maverick earned him a nomination for the Academy Award for Best Picture.
+At the helm of his self-titled production company, he has produced films that have been produced in association with and distributed by numerous film studios such as Paramount Pictures, Sony Pictures and Disney, while his television works have been co-produced by Warner Bros.
+Television and CBS Studios.
+In July 2003, Bruckheimer was honored by Variety as the first in Hollywood history to produce the first and second highest-grossing films of a single weekend: Pirates of the Caribbean: The Curse of the Black Pearl and Bad Boys II.
+In 2023, Top Gun: Maverick earned him his first nomination for Best Picture at the 95th Academy Awards.

-His best known television series are CSI: Crime Scene Investigation, CSI: Miami, CSI: NY, CSI: Cyber, Without a Trace, Cold Case, and the American version of The Amazing Race.
-For the lattermost, he won ten Primetime Emmy Awards.
-At one point, three of his TV series ranked among the top 10 in the U.S. ratings—a unique feat in television.
+His best known television series are television dramas CSI: Crime Scene Investigation, CSI: Miami, CSI: NY, CSI: Cyber, Without a Trace, Cold Case, Lucifer and reality competition series The Amazing Race, which would spawn a franchise with international versions.
+For the latter, he won ten Primetime Emmy Awards.
+In 2003, three of his television productions—CSI: Crime Scene Investigation, Without a Trace and CSI: Miami—ranked among the top ten in the US ratings, making him the first producer to achieve this.

-He is also the co-founder and co-majority owner (along with David Bonderman) of the Seattle Kraken, the 2021 expansion team of the National Hockey League.
+Bruckheimer is also the co-founder (with David Bonderman) and majority owner of the Seattle Kraken, the 2021 expansion team of the National Hockey League.

-Biography

 Early life

-Bruckheimer was born in Detroit, the son of German Jewish immigrants.
+Bruckheimer was born on September 21, 1943, in Detroit, Michigan, the son of German Jewish immigrants.
 He graduated from Mumford High School in 1961 in Detroit, at age 17, before moving to Arizona for college.
 Bruckheimer was also an active member of the Stamp Collecting Club.
 He graduated with a degree in psychology from the University of Arizona.
 He was a member of the Zeta Beta Tau fraternity.
 A film buff at an early age with an interest in photography, Bruckheimer would take snapshots when he had the opportunity.
 After college, Bruckheimer worked in advertising in Detroit (creative producer) and New York City.
-At the Detroit agency he worked on a one minute ad spot for the new Pontiac GTO.
+At the Detroit agency he worked on a one-minute ad spot for the new Pontiac GTO.
 Early in his career, Bruckheimer produced television commercials, including one for Pepsi.